 Subjects currently offered within the senior curriculum include:

-Accounting, Art, Art Design, Automotive Engineering, Biology, Building, Careers, Chemistry, Classical Studies, DVC, Digital Technology, Drama, Economics, English, English Language, Food and Nutrition, French, Gateway, Geography, History, Mathematics, Media Studies, Music, Outdoor Education, Physics, Physical Education, Programming & Technology, Psychology, Religious Education, Samoan, Science, Technology, Te Reo Maori and Tourism.
+Accounting, Art, Art Design, Biology, Building, Careers, Chemistry, Classical Studies, DVC, Digital Technology, Drama, Economics, English, English Language, Food and Nutrition, French, Gateway, Geography, History, Mathematics, Media Studies, Music, Outdoor Education, Physics, Physical Education, Programming & Technology, Psychology, Religious Education, Samoan, Science, Technology and Te Reo Maori.

 It is essential that the procedures in the Student Assessment Policy are understood and closely adhered to.
 They represent both your rights and your responsibilities as a student.